wacncontent/CustomizeTool/addCommentOutput/articles/redis-cache/cache-how-to-troubleshoot.md

 #### Resolution

 1. Redis is optimized for a large number of small values, rather than a few large values.
-The preferred solution is to break up your data into related smaller values.
-See the [What is the ideal value size range for redis?
-Is 100KB too large?](https://groups.google.com/forum/#!searchin/redis-db/size/redis-db/n7aa2A4DZDs/3OeEPHSQBAAJ) post for details around why smaller values are recommended.
+The preferred solution is to break up your data into related smaller values.  See the [What is the ideal value size range for redis?
+Is 100KB too large?](https://groups.google.com/forum/#!searchin/redis-db/size/redis-db/n7aa2A4DZDs/3OeEPHSQBAAJ) post for details around why smaller values are recommended. 
 2. Increase the size of your VM (for client and Redis Cache Server), to get higher bandwidth capabilities, reducing data transfer times for larger responses.
 Note that getting more bandwidth on just the server or just on the client may not be enough.
 Measure your bandwidth usage and compare it to the capabilities of the size of VM you currently have.
 3. Increase the number of `ConnectionMultiplexer` objects you use and round-robin requests over different connections.

-### What happened to my data in Redis?
+###  What  <a name="what-happened-to-my-data-in-redis"></a>What  happened to my data in Redis?

 #### Problem